Raiding With Paranoid

 Well . . . unfortunately no. There are some exceptions and let’s talk about those:

-To be honest I feel like these loot rules ^^ are pretty much common sense.
+To be honest we feel like these loot rules ^^ are pretty much common sense.
 We have a fantastic group in Paranoid, of very nice, very kind people.
 Basically as a TLDR: if you aren’t sure – ask.
 There are no bad/silly/stupid questions.
-I would much rather folks asked than feel unsure, or worried, or upset.
+We would much rather folks asked than feel unsure, or worried, or upset.
 Raiding is supposed to be fun.

 If you ever have any questions about any of this before, after, or during a raid, then ask in /ra, or send an officer/the raid leader a private /w.
-Or I mean you can PM, or mail, through the website now, or ask on discord etc. if something doesn’t make sense or isn’t clear.
-I want to help you, I want everyone to enjoy themselves 🙂
+Or you can PM, or mail, through the website now, or ask on discord etc. if something doesn’t make sense or isn’t clear.
+We want to help you, We want everyone to enjoy themselves 🙂

 Looking forward to raiding with you!